aristanetworks/atd-public/topologies/beta-routing/labguides/source/ratd_mesh_guides/ratd_mesh_lab_guides/tilfa_lab_guide.rst

          TI-LFA will calculate backup paths between the IS-IS enabled nodes assuming that the primary best path has failed.
 In the event of an actual failure, hardware forwarding would switch to this backup path in 50 ms. This would normally be paired with BFD monitoring.
+In the virtual ATD labs, it is not possible to simulate actual failures, but the TI-LFA control-plane can still be validated.

       .. code-block:: text